LINOSNCHENA/PembaHighSchool/README.md

-# Three models in MSSQL,PostgreSQL, MySQL and Springboot
+# 3 Data models,MSSQL,Postgresql, MySQL

-This microservice application presents an interface API for connecting to three different tables.
-One primary table and two secondary tables.
+Microservice application presents an interface API for connecting to three tables.
 The secondary tables are both linked to the master table by a single foreign key.
 GET operations are implemented and exploited using three databases with a uniform interface as JSON data connectivity.

 ## Technology Stack used

 1. Spring-Boot
-2. Database1 (MySQL)
+2. Database Option #1 (MySQL)
-3. Database2 (PostgreSQL)
+3. Database Option #2 (PostgreSQL)
-4. Database3 (MSSQL)
+4. Database Option #3 (MSSQL)
-5. Maven Central
+5. Maven

-Note: In the database used the data type of the primary-key in MySQL and MSSQL is auto-increment while in the PostgreSQL database the primary key field used is serial.
+Note: The primary-key in MySQL and MSSQL is auto-increment while in the PostgreSQL it is serial. \
 Need changes in the data model design as necessary respectively.

 ## Running the application